 b) Was the observational data regridded to the model output for each of the datasets used or the model data interpolated onto the observational data grids?

 We applied the interpolation to the simulation grid to keep the simulation dataset at its original output resolution.

+We added the sentence from line 228 to 229: “For comparison purposes, the reference dataset is interpolated to the model grid as needed, using bilinear interpolation methods.”

 c) The performance of VR CESM has been compared to similar resolution WRF simulations and said to compare favorably with only a modest improvement in performance at higher spatial resolutions.
 Wang and Kotamarthi (2015; Wang, J and Kotamarthi, V. R.: High resolution dynamically downscaled projections of precipitation in the mid and late 21st century over North America, Earth's Future, 3: 268–288. doi:10.1002/2015EF000304, 2015) performed a comparable set of simulations at 12km resolution with WRF and it shows significant improvement over the host CESM simulations for this region.

 Thanks for pointing out this.
 We need to clarify that in the manuscript, it is stated that VR-CESM demonstrated comparable performance to WRF at 27 km with similar downscaling resolution (about 28km) showing significant improvement contrasted to CESM at ~1° resolution.
 This is consistent with the findings by Wang and Kotamarthi (2015) who stated that WRF simulations at 12 km significant improved the host CESM at near 1° resolution.
 We also pointed out VR-CESM at higher-resolution (about 14 km) did not appear to substantially improve model accuracy compared to the one at 28 km constrained by the lack of scale-aware model parameterization schemes.
 Recent work by Rhoades (personal communication) has shown that this is due to the diagnostic treatment of precipitation by MG1 microphysics (the default in CAM5).
 Tests with an early version of CAM6, which use prognostic MG2 microphysics routines, show dramatically improved mountain precipitation climatology.

+In the manuscript, the following sentences were added.

+“Recent work by Rhoades (personal communication) has shown that using prognostic MG2 microphysics routines can dramatically improve mountain precipitation climatology, as tested with an early version of CAM6.
+The bias might also be related to more complex dynamic processes or the lack of the scale-aware mode parameterization schemes when producing the orographic forced precipitation.”

 Reference: